Jalalx/ZeusCaching/README.md

 ## Zeus Caching
-Zeus Caching helps using existing dotnet caching extensions easily in your ASP.NET Core applications by simply putting a `[ZeusCache(...)]` attribute.
+Zeus Caching helps using existing dotnet caching extensions easily in your ASP.NET Core Web API applications by simply putting a `[ZeusCache(...)]` attribute.

 ### CAUTION!
 **This library doesn't respect the HTTP `Cache-Control` header and is not an alternative to Microsoft [Response Caching](https://www.nuget.org/packages/Microsoft.AspNetCore.ResponseCaching/).
 Also, this library does not check HTTP request for `Authorization` header and runs after Authentication/Authorization middleware so BE CAREFUL OF WHAT YOU ARE CACHING.
 If you want to cache authorized content please read [Tips For Caching Authorized Content](#authcaching) section.**